 Key achievements in education include:

-- Establishing a global exchange programme in Translational Cancer Medicine between King’s College London/King’s Health Partners Cancer Centre (KCL/KHP Cancer Centre); Tata Memorial Centre (TMC), Mumbai.
+- Establishing a global exchange programme in Translational Cancer Medicine between King’s College London/King’s Health Partners Cancer Centre (King's College London/King's Health Partners Cancer Centre); Tata Memorial Centre (TMC), Mumbai

 - Established a new joint research / training programme to “link expertise in the dissection of functional heterogeneity of the cancer genome and gain insight into cancer biological mechanisms”.
-The aim is to create an overseas attachment training programme at KCL/King’s Health Partners Cancer Centre for PhD students (Health Sciences), students will spend up to one year within the KCL/ King’s Health Partners Cancer Centre Faculty in Genomics / Bioinformatics / Cancer Imaging.
+The aim is to create an overseas attachment training programme at King's College London/King’s Health Partners Cancer Centre for PhD students (Health Sciences), students will spend up to one year within the King's College London/King’s Health Partners Cancer Centre Faculty in Genomics, Bioinformatics or Cancer Imaging.

 We develop innovations that improve care for cancer patients through a cadre of world-class researchers.
 Our research programmes in haematology, breast and prostate cancer, palliative care, cell biology, imaging, epidemiology, cancer policy, nursing, urology and thoracic cancer are recognised internationally.